 Once the chair was completely wrapped in tissue paper, I sealed with Mod Podge.
 Sealing with Mod Podge will keep the paint from absorbing into the tissue paper and cause tearing.
 You could use Mod Podge for the entire process, but I like the Wunda Size for the reason I listed above.
 I have to admit, at this stage of the game I thought “This better turn out like imagined or it will be a bear to remove all the glued on tissue paper.

 I painted the chair using Maison Blanche Paint using the color Creme de Menthe and lighting it with Magnolia, so I could get a lighter shade than the vanity.
 I painted the butterfly stencil pattern with the Creme de Menthe color along with using it for the vanity color.
 I love how the monochrome of the colors complimented each other without standing out boldly.

 I would highly recommend checking out the extensive collection from Maison Blanche Paint Company.
 They are not just a paint and wax company, they have so much more to offer.
 The main reason I love this Vintage Furniture Paint is the quality, but aside from quality, they offer a full line of products that can transform your furniture beyond just paint and wax.

-For the chair I sealed it with spray Polycrylic.
+For the chair, I sealed it with spray Polycrylic.
 I used the varnish from Maison Blanche on the desk but decided to take the lazy way on the chair and use a spray.
-After painting many chairs with spindles and legs, a sprayer is the top item on
+After painting many chairs with spindles and legs, a sprayer is a top item on